Channel Matsuo Basho on the Dewa Sanzan

 ‘Seek not to follow in the footsteps of wise men of old, but seek what they sought.’ –Matsuo Basho

 And so, on that cold spring day when Mt.
 Fuji showed its face over the burgeoning city of Edo, Matsuo Basho set off with his trusted companion Kawai Sora.
+And it was a good thing he did.
 What emerged was a masterpiece that would epitomise 17th century Japan and influence not only Japanese literature, but literature the world over; Oku no Hosomichi, The Narrow Road to the Deep North and Other Travel Sketches, a travel diary and collection of poetry claimed to have been written by the very soul of Japan.
+And the most important discovery of this travel is attributed to the Dewa Sanzan itself.

 Yamadera Temple in Yamagata, inspiration for Matsuo Basho writing The Narrow Road to The Deep North